January 2019 North American winter storm

 The January 2019 North American winter storm was a long-lived winter storm, forming as a large area of low pressure off the Pacific Northwest shoreline January 16, making its way to the Northeast by January 21.
 Its effects included heavy rain/high elevation snow and gusty winds in California, severe weather in the south, near-blizzard conditions in Upstate New York, an ice storm in New England and minor coastal flooding in the Mid-Atlantic.

 Meteorological history

-A large area of low pressure formed just off the coast of the Pacific Northwest January 16th, before making landfall in California January 17th.
+A large area of low pressure formed just off the coast of the Pacific Northwest on January 16, before making landfall in California on January 17.
 Very heavy, high-elevation snow fell in the Sierra Nevada and Rocky Mountain ranges.
 The storm tracked across the Great Plains and through the Midwest before delivering heavy snow to the mountains of Upstate New York and Northern New England, eventually moving through Atlantic Canada and drifting out to sea.
-The Winter Storm was Named Harper by the Weather Channel.
+The winter storm was unofficially named Winter Storm Harper by The Weather Channel.